davidpet/snippets/cpp/Modules, Packages, Imports/010 - Namespaces - explanation.md

 Note: you could use `using namespace` to import all symbols from a namespace to the global namespace.

 Note: you can add to any namespace you want, including `std` if you really wanted.

+Note: when inside a namespace block, you can see the other members unqualified.